VineetTambe/ros_basic/README.md

 # ros_basics
-Implementation of basic concepts of ROS
+This package contains implementation of basic concepts of ROS